kenberkeley/express-auto-routes/README.md

 // Method 1: mount a sub router to a path. kinda code splitting but still complicated app.use('/', homeRouter);

-// Method 2: mount controllers to routes directly, sucks app.get('/user', userCtrl.index);
+// Method 2: mount controllers to routes one by one, sucks app.get('/user', userCtrl.index);
 app.post('/user/login', userCtrl.login);
 app.get('/user/logout', userCtrl.logout);